 We do this not by conducting our own research but by aggregating and giving a platform to the existing quality science and research that exists.
 We share this research online via social media, and our team presents this research in schools and youth forums around the world to educate individuals about the harmful effects of porn.

-A great place to start diving into the available information is by reading our Get the Facts articles, listening to our podcast Consider Before Consuming, checking out our constantly-updated blog, and visiting TruthAboutPorn.org where we catalog the latest peer-reviewed research that illustrates porn’s harmful nature.
-You can also check out our documentary series, Brain, Heart, World, for free to learn more about how porn impacts individuals, relationships, and society.
+A great place to start diving into the available information is by reading our Get the Facts articles, listening to our Consider Before Consuming podcast, checking out our constantly-updated blog, and visiting TruthAboutPorn.org where we catalog the latest peer-reviewed research that illustrates porn’s harmful nature.
+You can also watch our documentary series, Brain, Heart, World, for free to learn more about how porn impacts individuals, relationships, and society.

 2. Fight the New Drug has no religious affiliation.

 Our mission is and has always been to use only science, facts, and personal accounts to educate and raise awareness about the harms of porn.
 We are extremely intentional in making sure that everything we create, repost, share, or promote is aligned with our mission.

 We invite people from all backgrounds or beliefs to apply what they learn from this movement to their own lives and encourage all of our supporters to remain respectful of the diverse backgrounds of our supporters.